Alfalfa Meal: Fertilizer to Super-Charge Your Soil

 But alfalfa meal is a bit more processed than straight alfalfa hay might be.
-They begin by drying out alfalfa plants (Medicago sativa), then grind them into a fine powder.
+They begin by drying out adult plants (Medicago sativa), then grind them into a fine powder.
 If it’s going to be used as animal feed, it’s fermented first to make it more palatable to ruminant livestock.
 It may then be pressed into pellets or cubes.

-Some forms of alfalfa meal are also produced from fermented alfalfa seeds.
+Some forms are also produced from fermented alfalfa seeds.
 These are then dried out and ground into a fine powder as well.

 As a livestock feed, its use has been dated as far back as 3500 BC, when it’s believed to have been grown in Iran.
 Its use as a fertilizer appeared much later.
 Once people discovered that it enriched their soil, it became popular very quickly!

 Alfalfa meal fertilizers have multiple benefits in the garden.
-Alfalfa meal NPK is usually balanced, somewhere around 3-1-2.
+The NPK value is usually balanced, somewhere around 3-1-2.
 But it doesn’t stop there.
 There are many trace elements in this meal that make plants thrive.

 Vitamins such as A, B, and E are present in the meal, as well as minerals like magnesium and iron.
 It contains sixteen amino acids which play roles in healthy plant growth.

 Best of all, it has naturally-occurring triacontanol.
 This naturally-occurring growth hormone stimulates healthy root and stem development in young plants.